Convective adjustment scheme in the generic PCM

 • Estimation of whether a profile is thermally unstable is done by checking the sign of the vertical gradient of potential temperature $$\partial \theta / \partial z$$ (negative when unstable)

-• Unstable regions are brought back to being adiabatic, i.e. such that : $$\partial \theta / \partial z = 0$$
+• Unstable regions are brought back to being adiabatic, i.e. such that : $$\partial \theta / \partial z = 0$$, while conserving the enthalpy of the column

 References